Early Treatment for Malocclusion

 What to think about

-Ideal timing of treatment varies depending on the condition, when adult teeth come in, and the amount of growth necessary to correct the malocclusion.
+Ideal timing of treatment varies depending on what the condition is, when adult teeth come in, and how much growth is needed to correct the malocclusion.
 Many children who begin growth modification in second or third grade are finished with orthodontic treatment before they begin high school.

 Children are often more cooperative than teenagers when it comes to wearing their appliances for a certain number of hours a day.
-And they don't seem to mind closer parental supervision as much as teens do.
-However, the parent and the health professional must also beware of "burning out" the child on treatment before the second stage of treatment-braces-begins.
+And children don't seem to mind closer parental supervision as much as teens do.
+But the parent and the health professional must also beware of "burning out" the child on treatment before the second stage of treatment—braces—begins.

 Because the jaw continues to grow during childhood and adolescence, growth modification doesn't always last.
 Some teens and adults keep their new jaw structure and size, while others have short-lived improvement.
-However, relapse can also occur after treatment with braces alone.
+Relapse can also occur after treatment with braces alone.

 eMedicineHealth Medical Reference from Healthwise